-- 5.59 Saham Toney (and much of Breckland District) is prone to surface water flooding (i.e. the failure to adequately drain rain water).
-The surrounding agricultural fields at Saham Toney are interconnected and divided by a network of ditches and drains that can flood during times of high rainfall.
-Saham Toney is classified as generally at 'medium' risk of flooding; each year, the area has a chance of flooding of between 1 in 100 (1%) and 1 in 30 (3.3%).
+classified as generally at 'medium' risk of flooding; each year, the area has a chance of flooding of between 1 in 100 (1%) and 1 in 30 (3.3%).
 However, with regard to surface water flooding, the Environment Agency also identify that some parts of the parish are also at high risk of flooding.
-The risk and frequency of surface water flooding can increase when hard, impermeable surfaces are constructed on greenfield land.
-In the event of inappropriate or inadequate drainage design, contaminated water (i.e. toxic chemicals dissolved into flood water) could leach into surrounding water courses and thereafter to SACs when flood levels recede. - 5.60 At this stage it is important to note that, as groundwater migrates, natural filtration occurs; this has a positive correlation with increased distance travelled from the point source.
+The risk and frequency of surface water flooding can increase when hard, impermeable surfaces are constructed on greenfield land58.
+In the event of inappropriate or inadequate drainage design, contaminated water (i.e. toxic chemicals dissolved into flood water) could leach into surrounding water courses and thereafter to SACs when flood levels recede.

+5.63 At this stage it is important to note that, as groundwater migrates, natural filtration occurs; this has a positive correlation with increased distance travelled from the point source59.
 However, with distances of STNP housing allocations from the Breckland SPA/SAC ranging between 1.6km and 4.2km, although not directly adjacent to the SPA/SAC, such allocations could threaten the protected site's integrity if pollution contaminates surface water.
-In addition, Breckland SAC and Norfolk SAC are hydrologically connected through the ditch network, and the movement of contaminated water through this system could occur incombination with surrounding parishes during times of flooding.
+In addition, the Breckland SAC and the Norfolk Valley Fens SAC are hydrologically connected through the ditch network, and the movement of contaminated water through this system could occur in-combination with surrounding parishes during times of flooding.